DPM-Group-07/final-project/README.md

 1. Go to your Eclipse workspace and run the following command: git clone https://github.com/DPM-Group-07/final-project.git

-2. (Optional) If you want to get code from the "dev" branch, switch branches: cd final-project; git checkout dev
+2. (Optional) If you want to get code from the "dev" branch, change directory and switch branches: cd final-project; git checkout dev

 3. Open Eclipse.
-If final-project appears in the Package Explorer on the right, delete it.
+If final-project appears in the Package Explorer on the left, delete it.
 Don't delete it from the disk though.
+(Don't check the check box.)

 4. File -> New -> Java Project.
 Enter final-project as the project name and click Finish.